python-kasa/python-kasa/docs/source/design.rst

 This appears to be driven by hardware version rather than firmware.

-In order to support these different configurations the library migrated from a single :class:`TPLinkSmartHomeProtocol <kasa.protocol.TPLinkSmartHomeProtocol>` to support pluggable transports and protocols.
+In order to support these different configurations the library migrated from a single protocol class ``TPLinkSmartHomeProtocol`` to support pluggable transports and protocols.
 The classes providing this functionality are: